project management • branding

 Leading a team showed me what I'm capable of

-The course instructor, Cynthia Storm, left feedback that stuck with me: that I'd set the tone for the team in a way that was both productive and professional.
+The course instructor, Cynthia Storm, left feedback that stuck with me: I'd set the tone for the team in a way that was both productive and professional.
 That's exactly the kind of leader I want to be.

 "Your peers rated you as 4.7/5 for contribution — higher than you rated yourself.
 That's a great sign of humility."